TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 12/Luke 12.38.md

 ---

-And if he shall come in the second watch, and if in the third, and find [them] so, blessed are those [servants] .
+They will be blessed if he comes in the second or third watch, and finds them so.